minddistrict/ios-formatting/Xcode/README.md

-= Xcode code formatting =
+# Xcode formatting style

+## Uncrustify Xcode plugin
 To follow team code convection install format plugin (​https://github.com/benoitsan/BBUncrustifyPlugin-Xcode).
 Also handy to set re-format code on saving file action.

+## Code style
-The file with formatting is lay down in same folder as project.
+The file with formatting lays into same folder as project.
 You can find copy of it in this repo.